mbloch/mapshaper/docs/development/label-tool-design.md

 Emptying a label's text still removes it too, which is what `commit()` does when a session ends with no glyphs left.

-`labels` ("position labels") has nothing left that the label tool cannot do — its drag against a fixed anchor is the Draggable mode below — so it can go whenever its removal is worth the churn.
-See "The tool takes over positioning".
+**`labels` ("position labels") is retired too.** Its drag against a fixed anchor is the Draggable mode below, which was the last thing it did that the tool could not — see "The tool takes over positioning" — so the mode is gone along with `gui-edit-labels.mjs`, its `label_dragstart`/`label_dragend` undo pair, its entries in `modeUsesHitDetection`, `modeUsesPopup`, `modeSupportsUndo` and `HitControl.draggable()`, and the `.active-label` highlight it drew. `gui-svg-labels.mjs` kept only `setMultilineAttribute()`, which the new tool uses; `autoUpdateTextAnchor()` and the delta helpers went with the drag they served.

+A label layer's menu is now `info`, `selection`, `box`, `label` and `ruler` — the standard menu, with the label tool answering for everything label-shaped.

-Two places still branch on the mode to hold that line: `selectStyleFeature()` gives label mode its own plain-click rule, and the yellow halo is applied only outside label mode.
-Both branches go away with `labels`.
+What the retirement does *not* remove is the pair of branches that distinguish `label` from the remaining style modes: `selectStyleFeature()` gives label mode its own plain-click rule, and the canvas halo is suppressed in label mode in favour of the tool's own cues.
+Both still do work, because `point_style`, `line_style` and `polygon_style` are still reachable on other layer types.

 `HitControl`'s mode gates (`selectable()`, `draggable()`, `clickable()`, `eventIsEnabled()`) need explicit entries for the new mode; it needs both drag